Menu

 Get Free Mesothelioma Guide

-Mesothelioma is a fatal cancer diagnosis, meaning patients typically pass away from it.
-Although the aggressive form of cancer has an average survival rate of 12 months, new and advancing treatment options can extend their lives.
-While there is no cure for mesothelioma, some patients live well beyond the average survival rates.
+A fatal disease, also known as a terminal illness, is a medical condition that is not curable and will likely cause the death of a patient.
+Mesothelioma is considered a fatal disease, meaning patients typically pass away from it.
+Although aggressive forms of cancer can have an average survival rate of less than 12 months, new and advancing treatment options can extend their lives.
+While there is currently no cure for mesothelioma, some patients live well beyond the average survival rates.

 Patients with peritoneal mesothelioma tend to live longer than those with pleural mesothelioma.
-The 5-year survival rate for mesothelioma is about 12% for pleural mesothelioma patients.
+The average 5-year survival rate for pleural mesothelioma is about 12%.
 Peritoneal mesothelioma survival rates are significantly better, with 52% of patients living at least five years.

 Life expectancy, a term related to survival rate, is the average time a person may live with mesothelioma.
-Individual factors, including age, gender, stage of the disease, cell type, and overall health often determine the life expectancy of a mesothelioma patient.
-Following a mesothelioma diagnosis, mesothelioma doctors can determine a patient’s estimated life expectancy of a patient, which is usually 1-to-5 years.
+Individual factors, including age, gender, stage of the disease, cell type, and overall health, often determine the life expectancy of a mesothelioma patient.
+Following a mesothelioma diagnosis, mesothelioma doctors can determine a patient’s estimated life expectancy of a patient, which is usually one to five years.

 Pleural Mesothelioma Survival Rates